freeCodeCamp/CurriculumExpansion/frontend-cert/css-projects/newspaper-article/user-stories.md

 9. Your `.author` should use CSS to make it bold.
 10. Your `.text` elements should be indented `20px`.
 11. Your `.text` elements should have a `line-height` that's two times the size of its parent's `font-size`.
-12. The first letter of your `.text` elements should be bold and two times the size its parent's `font-size`.
+12. The first letter of your `.text` elements should be bold and two times the size of its parent's `font-size`.
 Hint: use the `::first-letter` selector.